Engaging Men is…

 Model healthy behaviors for young people and other men.

-Bring other men in as allies to end GBV.
+Bring other men in as allies to end violence.

 Intervene when they hear or see abusive behaviors.